 The second virtue learned by Julian was following one’s purpose.
 According to Yogi, people should use the lighthouse, which offers direction to ships sailing in the ocean.
 In the same way ships follow the light to reach their destination, people should choose a goal and work towards achieving it despite the challenges faced along the way.
 The third virtue is linked to the sumo wrestler that symbolizes Kaizen, which refers to continuous learning and improvement.
 As kaizens are strict with their diet and discipline to attain their huge physique, people should develop habits and stick to them for growth.
 Yogi proposed reading books since they are the best mentors.
 Books contain everything authors have learned throughout their lives, but one can attain all that knowledge in just a few hours through reading.

 The fourth principle is about the discipline linked to the wrestler’s underwear made of wires.
 The wires symbolize self-control and discipline.
 In the same way the wrestler wears underwear that may hurt him, individuals should practice self-discipline that may not be pleasant initially.
 Discipline is an essential part of life, and ensures a smooth flow of life while teaching people to be systematic towards attaining goals.
 The fifth principle is about the golden stopwatch and explores more on time management.
-According to the book, everyone has 24 hours in a day, and success depends on how an individual utilizes their time.
+According to The Monk Who Sold His Ferrari, everyone has 24 hours in a day, and success depends on how an individual utilizes their time.
 In this chapter, one learns how to plan their time and stick to the plan.

 The next principle is linked to the fragrant rose, selflessly serving others.
 The book urges people to be like roses and spread fragrance in the environment.
 Such behavior involves feeding the needy and living for others.
-However, the book cautions people against serving to impress, to receive recognition and fame.
+However, The Monk Who Sold His Ferrari cautions people against serving to impress, to receive recognition and fame.
 The last principle is embracing the present, also known as the path of diamonds.
 The human brain is designed to think about the past, sometimes while worrying about the future.
 However, living in the past and worrying about the future means that one may never enjoy the present.
 The present moments are diamonds in life, and they are supposed to be lived and enjoyed.

 After three years of learning, Julian would appear in his previous coworker’s office to fulfill the promise he made to Yogi.
 He wanted to teach his coworker John about the seven sages of Sivana.
 Entering John’s office, Julian wore a smile similar to Buddha’s spread across his face.
 He narrated to John about walking from one village to another in India and discovering yogis who appeared to challenge aging.
 He argued that while in the Himalayans, he experienced a reawakening and ultimately found his soul.
 He later shared the knowledge of the sages of Sivana learned in the mountains, and requested John to share the lessons further.
 The knowledge learned from Yogi is shared as a fable that contains the seven virtues for a life full of life, peace of mind, joy, concentration, and wealth in spiritual gifts.